Acacia pubifolia: Taxonomy and naming

 Acacia pubifolia was first formally described in 1964 by Leslie Pedley and the description was published in Proceedings of the Royal Society of Queensland.
 The specific epithet (pubifolia) means "softly, hairy leaved".

 Distribution and habitat

 Acacia pubifolia grows on rocky granite hillsides and in loam soil in dry sclerophyll forest near Emmaville and Torrington, New South Wales.
 In Queensland it grows in the Darling Downs district from Glen Aplin to Wallangarra.

+Conservation status

+Acacia pubifolia is listed as "vulnerable" under the Australian Environment Protection and Biodiversity Conservation Act 1999.
+It is also listed as "Endangered" under the Queensland Nature Conservation Act 1992 and New South Wales Biodiversity Conservation Act 2016.